-I, the undersigned Executive Vice Chancellor for Business Affairs of The University of Texas System, a U. T. System Representative under the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System adopted by the Board on February 14, 1991 and amended on October 8, 1993 (the "Master Resolution"), do hereby execute this certificate for the benefit of the Board of Regents pursuant to Section 5 (a) (ii) of the Master Resolution in connection with the authorization by the Board to issue "Parity Debt" pursuant to the Master Resolution to finance equipment cost at U. T. Arlington, U. T. Austin, U. T. Brownsville, U. T. El Paso, U. T. San Antonio, U. T. Tyler, U. T. Southwestern Medical Center - Dallas, U. T. Medical Branch - Galveston, U. T. Health Science Center - Houston, U. T. M.D.
-Anderson Cancer Center, U. T. Health Center -Tyler, and do certify that to the best of my knowledge the Board of Regents is in compliance with all covenants contained in the Master Resolution, First Supplemental Resolution Establishing an Interim Financing Program, the Second Supplemental Resolution, and the Third Supplemental Resolution, and is not in default of any of the terms, provisions and conditions in said Master Resolution, First Supplemental Resolution, the Second Supplemental Resolution and the Third Supplemental Resolution
+I, the undersigned Assistant Vice Chancellor for Finance of The University of Texas System, a U. T. System Representative under the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System adopted by the Board on February 14, 1991 and amended on October 8, 1993 (the "Master Resolution"), do hereby execute this certificate for the benefit of the Board of Regents pursuant to Section 5 (a) (ii) of the Master Resolution in connection with the authorization by the Board to issue "Parity Debt" pursuant to the Master Resolution to finance equipment cost at U. T. Arlington, U. T. Austin, U. T. Brownsville, U. T. El Paso, U. T. San Antonio, U. T. Tyler, U. T. Southwestern Medical Center - Dallas, U. T. Medical Branch - Galveston, U. T. Health Science Center - Houston, U. T. M.D.
+Anderson Cancer Center, U. T. Health Center - Tyler, and do certify that to the best of my knowledge the Board of Regents is in compliance with all covenants contained in the Master Resolution, First Supplemental Resolution Establishing an Interim Financing Program, the Second Supplemental Resolution, and is not in default of any of the terms, provisions and conditions in said Master Resolution, First Supplemental Resolution and the Third Supplemental Resolution

-EXECUTED this day of 1995 All Assistant Vice Chancellor for Finance
+EXECUTED this 10 day of Agust, 1995